Zé Lucas (footballer, born 2008)

-José Lucas Gomes da Silva (born 23 March 2008), known as Zé Lucas, is a Brazilian professional footballer who plays as a defensive midfielder for Sport Recife.
+José Lucas Gomes da Silva (born 23 March 2008), known as Zé Lucas, is a Brazilian professional footballer who plays as a defensive midfielder for Cruzeiro.

 Club career

+Sport Recife

 Zé Lucas was born in Vitória de Santo Antão, Pernambuco, and joined Sport Recife's youth sides at the age of eight, initially joining the futsal team.
 He made his first team debut at the age of 16 on 11 January 2025, starting in a 1–1 Campeonato Pernambucano away draw against Afogados, as the club fielded an under-20 squad.

 After impressing in the first three matches of the year, Zé Lucas was definitely promoted to the main squad, and renewed his contract until 2028 on 6 February 2025.

+Cruzeiro

+On 25 July 2026, Cruzeiro announced the signing of Zé Lucas on a contract until 2031, for a rumoured fee of R$ 25.5 million.

 International career

 On 10 February 2025, Zé Lucas was called up to the Brazil national under-17 team for two friendlies against Ecuador.